 Involve them in the process.

 And once you’ve read and started using the ideas in Mind Map Mastery, add more from the Tony Buzan library to your expertise.
+The knowledge he created is evergreen and will be useful to you forever.

 Other Tony Buzan Books You’ll Find Useful